akavoron/terminal-commands/README.md

 - git init – initialize a git in the folder
 - git commit -m ‘some description’ --allow-empty – commit changes without any files

-// strings from the github.com when we setup already existing local repo with the github.com:
+Strings from the github.com when we setup already existing local repo with the github.com:
 - git remote add origin {{origin url}}  – add url as a remote server
 - git branch -M master – set master as a branch connected with remote server ?
 - git push -u origin master – push local master to the main on the remote ?

+Other:
 - git checkout -b {{branch_name}} – create a new branch
 - gco -b {{branch_name}} – also create a new branch
 - npm install – install a node package manager in the folder